noahpombas-dev/discord-bot/README.md

-# 🤖 User-Friendly Discord Bot
+# 🤖 User-Friendly Discord Bot - Working in Progress

 Welcome to the **User-Friendly Discord Bot**! 🌟